The Best Science-Based Bicep Workout for Size and Definition (7 Studies)

 Over the past couple years, I’ve incorporated the methods and tips you’ll learn in this article into my personal arm training.
 Here’s where it’s gotten me today:

 When it comes to arms training, the biggest mistake people make is neglecting both heads of the bicep.
-Many people are unaware that the biceps are actually composed of two heads.
+Many people are unaware that they are actually composed of two heads.

 And although it’s true that both heads will always be active in all bicep exercises, as shown in scientific literature, we can elicit superior activation in one head over the other with certain exercises.

-Before we get started with the bicep workout, let’s take a look at their anatomy.
+Before we get started with the exercises, let’s take a look at their anatomy.

 Anatomy of the Biceps